raspberrypilearning/lamp-web-server-with-wordpress/README.md

 sudo mv index.html index.php
 ```

-and edit the file:
+Edit the file:

 ```
 sudo nano index.php
 ```

-to put some PHP content in it:
+Put some PHP content in it:

 ```
 <?php echo "hello world";
 ```

 Now save and refresh your browser.
 You should see "hello world".
-This is not dynamic but still served by PHP.
-Try something dynamic:
+This is not dynamic but it is still served by PHP.
+Try something dynamic, for example:

 ```
 <?php echo date('Y-m-d H:i:s');
 ```

-or show your PHP info:
+Or show your PHP info:

 ```
 <?php phpinfo();